menuclose

 Your capital is at risk.

-Interactive Brokers is a sophisticated investment platform aimed at experienced investors, although its low fees also put the broker within reach of those just starting out and looking to invest small amounts.
+Interactive Brokers (IBKR) is a sophisticated investment platform aimed at experienced investors, although its low fees also put the broker within reach of those just starting out and looking to invest small amounts.
 IBKR offers a wide range of investing tools and features, but this does make the platform more complicated to use than other competitors that focus on simplicity for beginner investors.
-That said, you can open a demo account to explore the full platform before committing any money.
+You can open a demo account to explore the full platform before committing any money.
+But, for new investors or those looking to invest small amounts, IBKR is likely not the best platform for you.

 • Minimum Deposit: £0